PSE-UAB/SoCSIM/README.md

 ### DAC

 DAC peripheral able to generate a signal between 0 and 1 volts.
 The DAC works a 10 samples/second.

+### Watchdog

+Watchdog peripheral that can halt de simulation (simulating a system reset).
+It includes a prescaler.

 ## Memory map